tombensve/Seagull/README.md

 _I suck at comming upp with names, and a seagull just flew by my balcony ..._

-_Seagulls are also apparenbtly quite smart, and have equality between male and female.
+_Seagulls are also apparently quite smart, and have equality between male and female.
 They are also amazing flyers that can navigate airstreams without visibly moving their wings._

 -----